bzliu94/bzliu94.github.io/README.md

 # Brian's perambulations
+## 2018-01-02

+We had a small moment of doubt when it comes to Nuetzi hybrid de-interleave, but it turned out that we were double-counting a log(n) factor.

+Zhang NTT FFT describes word-packed convolution; we can, if necessary or if only to make appropriating of the technique mentioned in the article easier, view Fourier transform as a special case of acyclic (or padded cyclic) convolution s.t. one vector is all ones.

+Also, we note that Nuetzi hybrid approach that we mention requires that the vector size be a power of two; we can use zero-padding for this.

+Also, we found copies of Anna Karenina and The Count of Monte Cristo.

 ## 2017-12-30

 We believe we have an approach for floating-point MM that takes time O(m / m' \* n ^ 2 \* log(n) ^ 3).